 - There are incorrect movement permissions.

 Try to find the textures in the game's files.
 Alternatively, see what happens when you give map 632 one of the gen IV tilesets.

 For some reason, the map matrix for the interior of the P2 Lab contains—most likely due to an error—a connection to this map, which appears to be an early Nuvema Town.
 The layout is very similar to the final version, though the geometry is simpler and the front shoreline lacks any of the detail present in the final version.
 The collision suggests that there was also a different model for the Lab, but that has yet to be found, and the models for what are apparently supposed to be the houses and the lab have been replaced by the parasol and table respectively.
 The map is apparently a very early version of the one that was included in the released game; none of the final tilesets fit it.
 Tileset 02 is the closest thing to a match, but the textures have clearly changed considerably since this map was made.
 This area also exists in Black 2 and White 2.

 Unused Theater House

-The `m_theater02` map also has some unused content: in-game, the map is only ever used for the pre- and post-show cutscene, but it has a modeled hall out of camera to the left, with movement permissions set for the whole hall and green room to be walkable.
+The `m_theater02` map also has some unused content: in-game, the map is only ever used for the pre- and post-show cutscene, but it has a modeled hall to the left that's out of sight, with movement permissions set for the whole hall and green room to be walkable.
 It also has a dustbin and hat-stand off to the right that cannot be seen in game.

 Deep inside the game's music files, the following VOs appear with their respective names: